TUDelft-books/CSBB-textbook/book/Quarter2/Week2_9.md

 Other than a science spotlight there are no lectures and workshops this week so students have time to finish everything.

-## Introduction and goals

--   Explanation of what we want to achieve and why we are including this lecture & workshop

 ## Group activity of the week

 All active research needs to be finalized this week.